 I want to thank the Board for their ongoing support, advice, and constructive debate.
-My thanks also to the staff at Audinate for their persistence through adversity, energy to innovate, and dedication to the company.
-I look forward to the year ahead and to continuing to advance our vision to "Pioneer the Future of AV".
+On behalf of Audinate's leadership team I'd also like to thank our staff, shareholders, customers and partners for your ongoing loyalty and support.
+I look forward to the year ahead and to continuing to advance our vision to 'Pioneer the Future of AV'.

-AIDAN WILLIAMS Chief Executive Officer
+Aidan Williams Chief Executive Officer